Skip to main content

 b.
 Solidity File(s)

 After this, every other step remains the same as verifying a single contract.
-Having filled the verification parameter, click on the Sign and Submit button to confirm and begin verification.
+Having filled in the verification parameter, click on the Sign and Submit button to confirm and begin verification.

 Once verification is done, the result of the verification will be displayed in the browser, and a success result page with the contract address.
 Click on the contract address to view the Contract Source Code, Contract ABI, and Bytecode.